-This is an accessible, barrier free trail with a firm gravel base.
+The White Pines trail is 5+ feet wide, accessible, and barrier-free with a firm gravel base.
 It follows the shoreline of Casco Bay, crossing several bridges with benches and interpretative panels along the way.
-This trails' terminus is located near the osprey nest on Googins Island, which sits about 200 yards off the coastline of the park.
+This trail's terminus is located near the osprey nest on Googins Island, which sits about 200 yards off the coastline of the park.
 This trail is suitable for visitors in wheelchairs or with strollers.

 Casco Bay Trail (0.5 miles):

 This popular trail carries visitors along Maine's legendary coast to a point where the surrounding islands including Eagle, Cousins, and others are described on an interpretive panel.
 After discovering the trails, visitors can enjoy a picnic at one of many picnic sites, explore the rocky shoreline of Casco Bay or enjoy a group barbecue at the park's shelter area, available for rent for the many groups that frequent the park.
 When combined with the White Pines Trail, this walk can be extended to a 1.25 mile circuit.

 This is the longest trail in the park and provides fantastic views along Casco Bay and also views of the Harrasseket River.
 This trail is the most challenging and meanders through many interesting areas of the park over some steep and uneven terrain.
 Users will cross a roadway twice; please use caution looking for cars when crossing this road.

 The North Loop Trail (0.5 miles):

 This is a peaceful, easy walk that includes views of the nearby farm fields of Wolfe Neck Farm and a salt marsh along the shore.

 Power Line, Hemlock Ridge, Ledge, and Old Woods Trails (0.2 miles each):

 The park has several smaller trails throughout the park, many with interpretive panels explaining the many ecosystems and rich history of the park.